vidovgopol/kbot/doc/Concept.md

 ## Conclusion

 For this task I strongly recomend K3d solution.
-Because it provides much more instruments and can be started on local PC.
+Because it provides much more instruments than othet two and still can be started on local PC.

 ## Demo setup